VISITORS TO REFLECTION RIDING ARE REQUIRED TO HAVE A VISIT PASS DURING PHASE 1 OF OUR REOPENING PLAN.

-We’ve missed having you on the property.
-Here’s what you need to know about our reopening plan.
+We’ve missed you.
+Here are our reopening guidelines.
 Please read the whole thing; we know it’s long and we thank you for your patience and compliance.

-- If you are a Non-Member, become one today - info here!
+Visitors can become members today - info here!
 If that’s not right for you, we understand and still have an option for access to our 317 beautiful acres.

 Given the current situation, we need our members and the public to do their part.
 Please come prepared and take anything you bring in with you back out with you.